Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 With the advent of digital transformation, company-specific Azure migration strategies need to be appraised to achieve the targets of operational agility, cost efficiency, and long-term scalability.

-Microsoft Azure opens multiple paths to the cloud; understanding which strategy applies to your organization’s needs is the first step towards success.
+Microsoft Azure cloud opens multiple paths to the cloud, understanding which strategy applies to your organization’s needs is the first step towards success.

 The Three Pillar Azure Migration Strategies

-Cloud migration is typically classified into basic three strategies-three strategies that Microsoft himself classifies.
-Each possesses its own merits depending on your existing infrastructure, business goals, and technical capabilities:
+Each comes with its own benefits, depending on your existing infrastructure, business goals, and technical capabilities.

-This is the fastest migration strategy for on-prem workloads to Azure, whereby the applications are moved almost untouched to a virtual machine in the cloud.
+This is the fastest way to migrate on-premises workloads to Azure.
+Applications are transferred almost as-is to a virtual machine in the cloud.

-Best for: For legacy applications with minimal dependencies or when time is truly critical.
+Best for: Legacy applications with minimal dependencies or situations where speed is critical.

-Example: Moving internal HR systems to Azure VMs during a data center shutdown.
+Example: Migrating internal HR systems to Azure cloud VMs during a data center shutdown.

 Best for: Apps with minor adjustments that can improve their cloud-native capabilities without a full redesign.